Sweeping Industry Supplier Profiles

 Johnston Sweepers, Ltd. Establishes a Foothold in the USA

-The following is an overview of the worldwide leader in road sweeper manufacturing, Johnston Sweepers, Ltd. In addition to a historical overview of the company spanning its start in 1904 to the present, we offer a 2012 interview with Bill Ackendorf, the acting general manager of the US affiliate, Johnston North America.
+The following is an overview of the worldwide leader in road sweeper manufacturing, Johnston Sweepers, Ltd. In addition to a synopsis of the company spanning its start in 1904 to the present, we offer a 2012 interview with Bill Ackendorf, the acting general manager of the US affiliate, Johnston North America.

 The England-based company now known worldwide as Johnston Sweepers, Ltd. was begun in 1904 by three brothers with the last name of Johnston.
 In the early days there was only one line of business – the importation and sales of Rhenish Basalt stone from Germany.

 Street sweepers didn't become part of the company until 1924, when Johnston Brothers took over the assets of 'Road Plant Construction Company Limited.'
 Britain's road system was fast expanding at that time and the company took advantage of that by manufacturing a variety of engineering equipment from agricultural machinery through to road construction and road sweeping equipment.

 It wasn't until 1937 that the company produced its first mechanical road surface cleaner, which was called "The Johnston Mobile Sweeper & Collector."
 Compared with today's machines it was a very basic affair but in the 1930's represented a great advance in sweeper design.
 However, when World War II broke out two years later the Johnston Companies became fully engaged on producing what was needed to support England's war effort.